ialmanzaj/ialmanzaj/README.md

 ## 💻 Dev

-+5 years of and developing creating products in the fintech space from designing their APIs, architecture, and infrastructure.
++5 years of developing new products in the fintech space mostly early YC startups from designing their APIs, architecture, and infrastructure.

 ### Preferred Stack